-During the ongoing Covid 19 pandemic all in-person meetings are cancelled.
-We are offering online meetings when speakers are available.
-Notices will be sent via email and posted here.
+During the Covid 19 pandemic in-person meetings are cancelled.
+Online meetings are offered when speakers are available.

 Amanda Reiman, Ph.D. will be our featured speaker to start off the New Year of our Zoom Meetings.